mrvautin/expressCart/README.md

 Themes are loaded from `/public/themes/`.

+It would be great to have some themes contributed back for others to use.

 ##### Number of Products per page

 You can set the number of products per page by changing the `Products per page` value to a whole number of your choice.
 You may want to ensure